transparency Transparency Stars

 Contracts and Procurement Guidelines

-This summary should include the following items for the most recently completed fiscal year, as well as a narrative overview with explanations of terminology:
+Post a summary table or listing separately from audits and financial reports for the most recently completed fiscal year, as well as a narrative overview, with the following:

-• Spending on procurement and contracting activities expressed as total and per capita or per student amounts;
+• Spending on procurement and contracting activities expressed as total and per capita, per student or per user amounts.

-• Total dollar amount of bids received from invitations for bids or requests for proposals; and
+• Total dollar amount of bids received from invitations for bids or requests for proposals.

 • Total dollar amount awarded from contracts.

-Note that the Comptroller defines contracting and procurement activities per those subject to competitive bidding requirements described in Local Government Code §§252.021-.0436, 262.021-.030 and 271.021-.029, which apply to purchases exceeding $50,000, as well as Texas Government Code §§2669.101-.411 and Texas Education Code §44.031.
+Note that the Comptroller defines contracting and procurement activities per those subject to competitive bidding requirements described in Local Government Code Sections 252.021-.0436, 262.021-.030 and 271.021-.029, which apply to purchases exceeding $50,000, as well as Texas Government Code Sections 2669.101-.411 and Texas Education Code Section 44.031.
 You may wish to include additional pieces of data that provide context reflective of standards or conventions particular to your entity type.
 You may use the optional Contracts and Procurement Summary Form (PDF) to complete the Summary section.

 Visualizations